hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 ### Membership Addons

-Hackerspace.SG offers three sizes of lockers for rental to members.
+HackerspaceSG offers three sizes of lockers for rental to members.
 Big lockers are SGD15 per month, small lockers are SGD10 per month, and tiny lockers are SGD7.50 per month.

 Address rental for members' companies are at SGD 10 per month.
 Please email <membership@hackerspace.sg> for more details.